mneri/csv/IMPLEMENTATION.md

 ```
 The parser maintains a 64-character window (stride).
 The bitmask tells which characters to process, and which not.
 Using
 Kernighan's trick the bitmask is zeroed one bit at a time.
 Please, note that `Long.numberOfTrailingZeros()` is a HotSpot
 intrinsic and the result is calculated in a couple of CPU cycles.

-Much like the sequential parser, the vector parser logic is incredibly simple and its main loop is about 30 lines of
+Much like the sequential parser, the vector parser
+logic is incredibly simple and its main loop is about 30 lines of code.
-code.

-Experiments have shown that 60-80% of the characters in popular benchmarks are skipped, leading to a considerable
-performance gain.
 Calculating the mask is not free, but the cost is very well offset by the savings downstream.

 | Benchmark                    | Size (Characters) | Transition Table Lookups | Reduction |
 |------------------------------|-------------------|--------------------------|-----------|